elastic/go-seccomp-bpf/cmd/seccomp-profiler/README.md

 # seccomp-profiler

 seccomp-profiler reads Go binaries compiled for Linux (amd64 and 386 only) to determine what system calls it uses.
-Then it generates a whitelist seccomp profile for the binary.
+Then it generates an allowlist seccomp profile for the binary.

-It can output the whitelist as either Go code or YAML (by using `-format=code` or `-format=config`).
+It can output the allowlist as either Go code or YAML (by using `-format=code` or `-format=config`).

 ## Usage